Chemical and Biological Engineering

 CBEN472.
 INTRODUCTION TO ENERGY TECHNOLOGIES.
 3.0 Semester Hrs.

-(II) In this course the student will gain an understanding about energy technologies including how they work, how they are quantitatively evaluated, what they cost, and what is their benefit or impact on the natural environment.
+In this course the student will gain an understanding about energy technologies including how they work, how they are quantitatively evaluated, what they cost, and what is their benefit or impact on the natural environment.
 There will be discussions about proposed energy systems and how they might become a part of the existing infrastructure.
 However, to truly understand the impact of proposed energy systems, the student must also have a grasp on the infrastructure of existing energy systems.
-Prerequisites: CBEN357 Chemical Engineering Thermodynamics (or equivalent).
 3 lecture hours, 3 credit hours.
+Prerequisite: CBEN357 Chemical Engineering Thermodynamics (or equivalent).

 CBEN480.
 NATURAL GAS HYDRATES.
 3.0 Semester Hrs.